Corporate Income Tax

 The main rule is that every company pays its own Corporate Income Tax.
 But in The Netherlands, a parent company can form a tax group, called a fiscal unity, with one or more of its subsidiaries.
 When a parent company forms a group with one or more of its subsidiaries The Dutch Tax Authorities will treat the group as a single taxpayer, meaning that only one Corporate Income Tax return has to be filed instead of one for each company.
 In this tax return profits and losses can be consolidated between all members of the fiscal unity regime.

 Fiscal unity regime

-In The Netherlands we have a favorable regime applying to entities which are regarded to be a company from a Dutch tax perspective.
-No distinction will be made between companies incorporated in The Netherlands or companies incorporated under the law of another EU company.
+In the Netherlands, we have a favourable regime applying to entities which are regarded to be a company from a Dutch tax perspective.
+No distinction will be made between companies incorporated in The Netherlands or companies incorporated under the law of another European company.

 This means that profits can be moved from the working company to the holding company without being taxed twice.

 FREE ACCESS TO ALL THE THINGS YOU NEED TO KNOW

 Our experts have combined their knowledge and strengths to create a tool we call the Business Toolkit.

 The Business Toolkit will help you and entrepreneurs from around the globe to truly understand the Dutch market, regulations and laws.
 And will enable you to take a deep-dive into the topics displayed below.